-- The body of the plasma torch is earthed. - The continuity of the torch earth and the voltage on the body is monitored. - Cutting current flowing in the supply earth is monitored. - The voltage on the torch nozzle is monitored. - In the event of a faulty condition of the above, the machine will switch off power to the torch.
+- \ The body of the plasma torch is earthed. - \ The continuity of the torch earth and the voltage on the body is monitored. - \ Cutting current flowing in the supply earth is monitored. - \ The voltage on the torch nozzle is monitored. - \ In the event of a faulty condition of the above, the machine will switch off power to the torch. - \ The access door for the torch connections is interlocked.

-The emergency stop procedure is to turn the main isolator to the off position, which is located on the lower front control panel.
+The emergency stop procedure is to hit the red emergency stop button located on the lower front control panel.

-A tool (flat bladed screw driver) is required to remove the canopy for access to the internal components.
+A tool (10mm spanner) is required to remove the canopy for access to the internal components.
 Under no circumstances should the canopy be removed whilst the mains supply is still connected.
 Only suitably trained and authorised personnel should remove the canopy.